ollls/zio-quartz-h2/README.md

 * To run:  sbt IO/run
 * To debug: switch to "debug" or 'trace" in logback-test.xml
-* To access from browser: https://127.0.0.1:8443/IMG_0278.jpeg. ( read log messages and make sure your local file path is OK )
+* To access from browser: https://127.0.0.1:8443/IMG_0278.jpeg. ( read log messages and make sure your local file path is OK, also edit path in example/Run scala  )